francoismassart/eslint-plugin-tailwindcss/docs/rules/no-arbitrary-value.md

 ### `classRegex` (default: `"^class(Name)?$"`)

-Optional, can be used to support custom attribues
+Optional, can be used to support custom attributes

 ## Further Reading